v4rakh/prosody_web_admin_rest/README.md

 This app uses Symfony Translator.
 It's bootstraped in `Util\BootstrapHelper` and locales are placed under `data/locale/`.
 Adjust to your needs or help translating.

 ## Changelog ##
+- 0.1.3.3 to 0.2.0.0
+    - update to latest yaml
+    - Force to lower on email and username
+    - Update README and htaccess for Apache
+    - Change to bootstrap4 theme
+    - Add legal information hint on sign up page
 - 0.1.3.2:
     - Refactor
     - Bugfixes